 After the Asgardian Gods were brought back due to help from the gathering energies given by the Skyfathers, Thor returned to Earth and had a number of adventures there.
 He fought with two heralds of Galacutus with whom he dealt with swiftly, he stopped Mephisto from taking human souls, He was able to defend himself when he was framed by the Asgardian God of war Tyr, he assisted Drax the destroyer, he allied himself with Iron Man to defeat the Bi Beast as well as the Man Beast, he fought the former King of Nastrond Fanir he was at the time transformed into a dragon by Odin and in doing so he was able to free Loki.
 Thor also had battled with Dracula himself.
 Thor later learned of an entity that was called the “God Eater”.
 It was a rift created that was summoned when death gods were merged their own realms.
 Thor was able to stop the creature and it was revealed that he was disguised and his true identity was Atum, the other son of Gaea, Thor’s half brother.
 In defeating this entity Thor was assured that the cosmic balance was restored.

-While Thor was exploring a space vessel that Nick Fury had asked him to do he encountered an alien cyborg named Beta Ray Bill.
-After a brief battle with Thor he proved that he was able to wield the mighty Mjolnir, weapon of the Gods that was said to only be wielded by Thor himself.
-Although their first impressions were tense Beta Ray Bill was able to form an alliance with the Gods of Asgard and he was given powers by Odin that were similar to Thor's in able to battle in approaching army of war demons.
-The demons later turned out to be left by a fire demon named Surtur who was now wielding the weapon “Twilight” which was said to be “The Sword of Doom”.
-After many battles with this creature that led to the death of Fanir the Gods claimed victory.
-During the battle whoever Odin and Surtur disappeared through a rift and everyone had later though that they were called during the battle.
+While Thor was exploring a space vessel that Nick Fury had asked him to do, he encountered an alien cyborg named Beta Ray Bill.
+After a brief battle with Thor, he proved himself worthy to wield the mighty Mjolnir (a weapon of the Gods that was said to be wielded only by Thor himself).
+Although their first impressions were tense, Beta Ray Bill was able to form an alliance with the Gods of Asgard.
+He was later given powers by Odin that were similar to Thor's own.
+This enabled him to battle an approaching army of war demons.
+The demons later turned out to be left by a fire demon named Surtur, who was now wielding the weapon “Twilight” which was said to be “The Sword of Doom”.
+After many battles with this creature that led to the death of Fanir, the Gods claimed victory.
+However, both Odin and Surtur disappeared through a rift and everyone later thought that they were killed during the battle.

 Thor eventually had to wear armor in order to protect his now brittle bones due to the curse of Hela.
-Thor, teamed with Loki, was able to defeat a group of Ice Giants who were at the time attempting to locate the Midgard Serpent in hopes that it would kill Thor.
-Instead of finding it, the Giants encountered the dragon Fin Fang Foom who turned out to be disguised as the Midgard Serpent.
-Time began to slow down as the two battled and it was prophesied that they would kill each other during Ragnarok.
+Thor, teamed with Loki, was able to defeat a group of Ice Giants who were, at the time, attempting to locate the Midgard Serpent in hopes that it would kill Thor.
+Instead of finding it, the Giants encountered the dragon Fin Fang Foom, who turned out to be the Midgard Serpent in disguise.
+Time began to slow down as the two battled, and it was prophesied that they would kill each other during Ragnarok.
 Thor was able to finally kill the serpent and leave its body completely crushed.
-Loki later restored the destroyer and after having killed the Ice Giants found Thor now in liquid form.
-The Destroyer tried to completely destroy the Thunder God but was unable to do so due to Hela's curse.
+Loki later restored the Destroyer and, after having killed the Ice Giants, found Thor now in liquid form.
+The Destroyer tried to completely destroy the Thunder God, but was unable to do so due to Hela's curse.
 Thor then gained control of the Destroyer through mental force and forced Hela to suffer the pain of death and to restore him to his true form.
 Thor then broke Loki's arm for what he had done to him and began to realize just how evil his brother truly was.

 For a time, Thor became associated with the Godpack, a team of artificial immortals created by the High Evolutionary.
 During this period, he donned a new costume, and helped the Godpack battle villains like the New Men.
 A falling out between Odin and Thor over the latter's lack of commitment to Asgard resulted in a resurrected Red Norvell taking Thor's place as the God of Thunder on Asgard.